Spread betting what is it and how does it work?

 Let’s say you might be looking to spread bet GBP/USD, and you want to place a buy bet with a position value of £1000.
 Thanks to leverage, you’ll only need £33.33 of margin to place your bet.
 That’s because the leverage ratio is 30:1.

-It’s crucial to remember that when trading with leverage, profits can be magnified, as can losses.
+It’s crucial to remember that when trading with leverage, profits and losses can be magnified.
 Therefore, it’s essential to create a well-structured risk management plan.

 Margin in spread betting